Zenika/oss-event-video-generator/README.md

 ## Help 🆘

-If you need help, please contact Mickaël Alves (@CruuzAzul) or the Zenika Open-Source team 💬
+If you need help, please contact Mickaël Alves (@mickaelalvs) or the Zenika Open-Source team 💬